stuartellis/tf-tasks/README.md

 ### Variants

-Specify `TFT_VARIANT` to create an alternate deployment of the same stack with the same context:
+Use the variants feature to create copies of stacks for development and testing.
+This feature creates an alternate deployment of a stack with the same context.
+TF uses [workspaces](https://opentofu.org/docs/language/state/workspaces) to track the state of variants.

+Specify `TFT_VARIANT` to create a variant:

 ```shell
 TFT_CONTEXT=dev TFT_STACK=example-app TFT_VARIANT=feature1 task tf:plan
 TFT_CONTEXT=dev TFT_STACK=example-app TFT_VARIANT=feature1 task tf:apply
 ```

-The variant feature uses TF [workspaces](https://opentofu.org/docs/language/state/workspaces).
-It sets the value of the tfvar `variant` to the name of the variant.
-Use the `environment`, `stack` and `variant` tfvars to define resource names that are unique and do not conflict.
-The stack template generates random variant names that have the prefix `t-` to ensure that test copies of stacks do not conflict with other copies of the stack.
+The tooling automatically sets the value of the tfvar `variant` to the name of the variant.
+Use the `environment`, `stack` and `variant` tfvars to define resource names that are unique for each variant and do not conflict.

+The [test](https://opentofu.org/docs/cli/commands/test/) feature of TF creates and then immediately destroys resources without storing the state.
+To ensure that temporary test copies of stacks do not conflict with other copies, the stack template includes code to set the `variant` as a random string with the prefix `t-` for each test run.

 ### Available `tf` Tasks